HamzaBht/Project_JAVA_EE/Fligght/DockerfileReadME.md

 ## PS : you need to be in your project dir (here Fligght)

-## ps 2 : if your using windows run the cmd in powershell if your using linux change ${PWD} to "$PWD"
+## ps 2 : if you are using windows run the cmd in powershell if your using linux change ${PWD} to "$PWD"

 ## 2- BUILD THE DOCKERFILE :